HousewareHQ/frontend-engineering-octernship/README.md

 http://localhost:3000

 ```
-<h2>Note: Make sure that you have Node.js and npm installed on your computer</h2>
+- <h2>Note: Make sure  you have Node.js and npm installed on your computer</h2>

 # 🎨 Features

 - Users are not allowed to go to page 2 without providing a non-empty value in the input field on Page 1.
 - All letter cards with the same character have the same background color.
 - The container is nicely styled with a modern design, and each letter card has a hover effects.